FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 A window in my room overlooked an intersection where snow melt/rain created puddles.
 The game was to choose whether someone coming to the intersection would be a "puddle jumper" leaping over the water or avoid the water.)

 4. Early in the 1950s we got our first television set.
 It had a round screen, a set of knobs such as Horizontal, Vertical, and Tone to adjust the picture, and a contraption on top of the set to receive the broadcast signal.
-What was the popular name for that contraption?
+What was the popular name at that time for that contraption?

 Answer: Rabbit Ears